U.S. watches for North Korea's next move after rocket crash

 The official, who spoke on condition he not be named, also acknowledged the limits of U.S. intelligence about North Korea, saying it was "just impossible to really know" why Pyongyang admitted the failure.

-An analysis of satellite images from North Korea suggested that preparations for a third nuclear test were under way, said James Hardy, Asia Pacific Editor of IHS Jane's Defense Weekly.
+An analysis of satellite images from North Korea suggested that preparations for a third nuclear test were under way, said James Hardy, Asia Pacific Editor of IHS Jane's Defence Weekly.

 Pyongyang said the rocket launch was to put a satellite in orbit, but Washington and Tokyo described it as a disguised missile test.